PixarAnimationStudios/ruby-jss/lib/jamf/README.md

 - All JSON Objects (ruby Hashes) that come from or are sent to the JP-API are defined as ruby classes in the Jamf module, even those that are tiny and deeply embedded in other data structures.

-- Each ruby class that represents a JSON Object from the API has a constant 'OBJECT_MODEL' which tells ruby how to turn the JSON into a class instance, and turn that back into the JSON needed for the API.
+- Each ruby class that represents a JSON Object from the API has a constant 'OBJECT_MODEL' which is a Hash that tells ruby how to turn the JSON into a class instance, and turn that back into the JSON needed for the API.

 - The info in the OBJECT_MODEL is used to automatically create getters, setters, validators, and do other 'meta-programming'

-- Other abstract classes 'SingletonResource' and 'CollectionResource' are used to define API interaction via the Resource class.
+- Other abstract classes 'SingletonResource' and 'CollectionResource' are used to define API interaction via the abstract 'Resource' class.

 - Mixins are more heavily used to encapsulate shared behavior across classes.

 #### Autoloading

 Since the number of classes is so huge, and they aren't always needed in any given project, the Jamf module is using ruby's autoloading feature to load most of the files only as they are used.
 See the file .../lib/jamf.rb  to see how that all works

 ## More to come.....